uiocompcat/AABBA/README.rst

 .. project-description-start

-ABBA is a Python library for applying autocorrelation (AC) functions.
-It provides a fixed-length vector which combines generic properties (GP) and natural bond orbital (NBO) properties.
+AABBA is a Graph Kernel Python library for applying autocorrelation (AC) functions.
+It transforms molecular graphs into a fixed-length vector that combines generic properties (GP) and natural bond orbital (NBO) properties.

 **Generic properties (GP) and periodic-table (PT) features are employed indistinctly.